revaturelabs/interviewquestions/Python/Python-Datatypes/List.md

 ```

 A. e
 &emsp;7
 B. H
 &emsp;5
 C. l
 &emsp;5
 D. l
 &emsp;7

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Option D. l
+> Option d) l and 7
-            &emsp;7

 <details><summary> <b>Explanation</b> </summary>

-> First print statement picks the 0th index value which is "Hello", after that for -3 index it iterates over hello from last and prints the 'l' letter from "Hello".
+> First, print statement picks the 0th index value which is "Hello", after that for -3 index iterates over hello from the last and prints the 'l' letter from "Hello".
 The 2nd print statement picks the 1st index value from the list which itself is a list of [2, 5, 7, 9, 3] values, after that it finds the element at index 2 from that list and print its value which is 7.
-Hence l and 7 will be printed.
+Hence, l and 7 will be printed.

   </details>
   </details>